sorieder/sorieder.github.io/_pages/index.md

   - image_path: /assets/images/bio_portrait_ls_sm.jpg
     alt: "Portrait of Susan Rieder"
     title: 'Susan Orleans Rieder<br /><span style="font-style: italic; font-weight: 400; font-size: 0.8em">Documentary Filmmaker</span>'
     excerpt: "Susan's recently completed series uses oral histories to explore the World War II era from personal perspectives, deepening our understanding of well-known events.
-Commentary and archival images supplement these narratives, providing historical context.<br /><br />Her current project, *Why We Dance* (working title), is a feature length film about the biological incentives for dance—the connections between music, movement, and the brain.
+Commentary and archival images supplement these narratives, providing historical context.<br /><br />Her current project, *Why We Dance* (working title), is a feature length film that explores how we are born to dance from both a cultural and biological perspective.
 Release date TBA."
     url: "/about"
     btn_label: "About"
+    btn_class: "btn--primary"
+dance:
+  - image_path: /assets/images/dance_bw_ls_sm.jpg
+    alt: "Why We Dance"
+    title: "Why We Dance (working title)"
+    excerpt: "Why do we dance?
+This film explores how we are born to dance from both a cultural and a biological perspective, incorporating the personal stories of diverse dancers to link scientific concepts to lived experience.
+We consider whether animals dance, and the connections between music, dance, community, and health."
+    url: "/dance"
+    btn_label: "About the Film"
     btn_class: "btn--primary"
 domar_all:
   - image_path: /assets/images/domar_w_daughter_ls_sm.jpg